Cosmin-Croitoriu/CV/README.md

 * Databases: PostgreSQL.

 ### Experience
-* 6 Years (2001 - 2007) as a bartender/waiter in different touristic resorts trough Europe (Germany, Italy, Austria) during the Summer holidays, having seasonal contracts, in my last years of highscool and troughout the university.
+* 6 Years (2001 - 2007) as a bartender/waiter in different touristic resorts trough Europe (Germany, Italy, Austria) during the Summer holidays, having seasonal contracts, in my last years of secondary school and throughout my university period.
-* 1 Year (2008 - 2009) Call Center operator (Open Mind Group Romania) in italian language on behalf of Vodafone Italia.
+* 1 Year (2008 - 2009) Call Centre operator (Open Mind Group Romania) in Italian language on behalf of Vodafone Italia.
 * 3 Years (2008 - 2011) Gaming Start-Up, Operations Manager / Admin, solving operational and customer support issues using a tickets system and managing Lua and C++ developers.
-* 8 Years (2011 - 2019) Self-employed as a Mechanical Engineer (Domestic and Commercial HVAC industry) as well as Mechanical Supervisor in charge of redisigning the HVAC systems (2 Stratford Place, Bond Street - embassy) for London Underground LTD
+* 8 Years (2011 - 2019) Self-employed as a Mechanical Engineer (Domestic and Commercial HVAC industry) as well as Mechanical Supervisor / Foreman.
 * 4 Exciting months into coding trough Makers.